If you could make 1 or 2 suggestions to support/assist a new faculty member who has never worked with deaf students, what would they be?

 Click on the images below to see video of the teacher's comments.

-My name is Sharon Mason, I'm an associate professor in the Golisano College of Computing and Information Sciences.
 The first suggestion I would make to any faculty who have deaf students in their classes is to make full use of the interpreters that are available to them and the support staff that are available to them.
 And make it an exchange of ideas and ask for feedback, particularly from the interpreters as to how things are going in the classroom and how your instruction is.
 Whether you’re talking too fast, too slow, using too many hand gestures, using words that are not definitive enough for the students to understand.
 In the College of Computing in particular we use a lot of acronyms.
 So communicating with the interpreters about how to represent those acronyms can be very useful.